-Loggly will soon upgrade our TLS / SSL encryption certificates to the newer and more robust SHA-256 algorithm.
+Loggly has upgraded our TLS encryption certificates.
 If you are currently using TLS encryption to send logs to Loggly, you may need to take action in order to keep sending them to Loggly.

 *If you are running an operating system that does not fully support TLS 1.1 or 1.2, (e.g. CentOS 5, RHEL5, etc) please scroll to the end of this page for specific options.

 If you are using our syslog TLS endpoint, you must install the new certificate.
 We have instructions available for rsyslog, syslog-ng, and nxlog.
-Additionally, you may download the new certificate directly.
-You may upgrade at any time because the bundle contains both the old and new certificates.
-After the switch, we will stop accepting data using the old certificate.
+Additionally, you may download the new certificate directly and manually update.

 Upgrade Linux Rsyslog TLS Certificate

-Run our automatic Upgrade Certificate script below to setup and verify if logs are reaching to Loggly with the new SHA2 certificate..
-Alternatively, you can Manually Upgrade TLS Certificate.
+Run our automatic upgrade certificate script below to setup and verify if logs are reaching Loggly with the new certificate.

 curl -O https://www.loggly.com/install/update-loggly-certificate.sh sudo bash update-loggly-certificate.sh -a SUBDOMAIN -u USERNAME